 For elementary school-aged children who run in a mileage or fitness program during recess, Bowerman’s sense of belonging can be inspired by the teacher or parent that creates team and classroom goals, that structures runs where children are cheering for each other.
 Here are six tips that create belonging.

 • Relays are perfect for creating a sense of being part of a team; but not relays where speed is the only factor.
 For this, just make up relays to suit the situation.
 Let’s call them Zany Relays, those incorporating some obstacle-course aspect or with kids carrying something (other than a relay baton) to be passed off to the next runner, or even loops where the runners must solve a math puzzle together before the next runner can start.
-For these, assign four or five runners to a relay team so no one stands out as being the slowest.
+For these, assign four or five runners to a relay team so no one stands out for being the last picked.

-• Encourage parents to help organize a classroom running team, one that enters a short Fun Run together, all wearing their own team T-shirt.
-Most Fun Runs are free so just give directions and identify a time and place to meet.
+• Encourage parents to help organize a classroom running team, one that enters a Fun Run together, all wearing their own team T-shirt.
+Most Fun Runs are free so just identify a time and place to meet.
 A parent can help organize the kids as a team on the starting line, with other parents along the course to cheer for every runner.
 And, of course, plan on lots of team photos after the run.

 • For children who are ready to run or alternate running with walking for a 5K, pick a big charity event where they can run in groups of five or six runners, staying together from start to finish, encouraging each other.
 The distance will pass easily when enjoying the festive atmosphere, the crowd, the sense of being part of something important; crossing the finishing line with arms raised high, with little concern over time or place.